-- Facebook Pages – This is the beginner’s starting point for basic Facebook page information.
-Most of this information has been update for the new design.
+- Facebook Pages - This is the beginner’s starting point for basic Facebook Page information.
+Most of this information has been updated for the new design.

-- Facebook Pages Product Guide – This 8 page guide covers walks you through the new Facebook page features and includes a checklist of what you need to do to prepare.
+- Facebook Pages Product Guide – This 8-page guide walks you through the new Facebook Page features and includes a checklist of what you need to do to prepare.

-- Building Your Business with Facebook Pages – Although it’s not quite updated to the new design, you’ll find some helpful Facebook engagement tips throughout and editorial calendar samples on pages 12 – 14.
+- Building Your Business with Facebook Pages - Although it’s not quite updated to reflect the new design, it contains some helpful Facebook engagement tips throughout and editorial calendar samples on pages 12-14.

-As you can see, while there are some major drawbacks to the new Facebook pages, there are also many new advantages.
-There is no sense in protesting the changes as they are going to happen whether you want them to or not, so you might as well go with the flow and adapt to Facebook’s new design.
-Take the next few weeks and make it work for your business!
+As you can see, while there are some major drawbacks to the new Facebook Pages design, there are also many new advantages.
+There is no sense in protesting the changes as they are going to happen whether you want them or not, so you might as well go with the flow and adapt to Facebook’s new design.
+Take the next few weeks to make it work for your business!